learn-co-curriculum/dsc-while-loops-break-and-continue-lab/README.md

 ## For Loops

 Fast forward 5 years, and Agnes has become an international competitive eating superstar.
 Using her starpower, she decides to open up a restaurant chain.
 As part of a promotional deal, at a grand opening, she tells her fans that if they are part of the first 30 people to the restaurant, there is a 50% chance that they'll receive free food.
 Agnes executes this by giving each of the first 30 people a number ranging from 0-29.
 All people who have an even number will receive free food, and all those with odd numbers will sadly remain hungry :(.
-Use a `while` loop to create two lists below of:
+Use a loop to create two lists below of:

 * `hungry_patrons`
 * `fed_patrons`